St Winifred’s Catholic Primary School

 - marked regularly in accordance with the school’s marking policy.

 Assessment happens all the time and is integrated into teaching and learning.
-Teachers are supported in their summative assessment of the children through the use of TWTL end of topic assessment materials.
+Teachers are supported in their summative assessment of the children through the use of TWTL.

-Formal teacher assessment is carried out termly and children in line with The Education Commission guidelines.
-Children’s knowledge and understanding is levelled as being secure, hesitant or confident in RE on the tracker sheet.
-These are shared with the Re coordinators and SLT.
+Formal teacher assessment is carried out termly and in line with The Education Commission guidelines.
+Children’s knowledge and understanding is levelled as being ‘on the way to meeting’, ‘met’, ‘greater depth’ in RE on the tracker sheet which is to be found at the front of each child’s RE book (yr1-6).
+These are shared with the RE coordinators and SLT.

-End of year levels are agreed, recorded and updated by the RE coordinators for tracking purposes.
+End of year attainment is agreed, recorded and updated by the RE coordinators for tracking purposes.

-Any member of staff seeking support in the teaching of RE should be given the opportunity to attend suitable courses when they become available.
-This should be arranged with the RE and INSET coordinators.
+Any member of staff seeking support in the teaching of RE is given the opportunity to attend suitable courses when they become available.
+This is arranged with the RE and INSET coordinators.
 NQTs should attend special INSET provided by The Education Commission .
 RE coordinator will model RE lessons for inexperienced colleagues.
 The RE coordinator and Head teacher will arrange regular INSET including staff meetings.

 The Role of the RE Coordinator

-- To oversee the teaching and learning of RE across the school: working with the SLT to monitor RE work through regular sampling of work, observing displays and lessons. (see attached)
+- To oversee the teaching and learning of RE across the school: conduct learning walks, oversee assessment of RE, working with the SLT to monitor RE work through regular sampling of work, observing displays and lessons. (see attached)

 - To lead and support staff through good practice and team teaching.